Starehe Boys' Centre and School: Status

-Starehe Boys' Centre and School educates at least 70% of its students free, and the rest at a reduced rate.
+Starehe Boys' Centre and School educates at least 70% of its students for free, and the rest at a reduced rate.
 This stems from its founding charter as a charitable school.
 School fees are paid on a means-tested basis, with substantial subsidies paid by the school, so that students from all walks of life are able to have a public school education that would otherwise be beyond their means.

 The entrance process uses results from the national KCPE exams and prefers to award school places to those who show academic potential.

-The school is governed by a Managing Committee chaired by Jimmy Mugerwa, Country Chairman of Kenya Shell and BP, the school's main sponsors since its inception.
+The school is governed by a Managing Committee chaired by David Mureithi, Former Managing Director of Unilever East and Southern Africa, former Managing Director of Unilever West Africa, and Executive Vice President of Vivo Energy.
+Vivo Energy Kenya (formerly Kenya Shell) is one of the school's main sponsors since its inception.

 Admissions

 Admission of students is by open competitive examination.
-Each year about 20,000 applications are received; only 250 are selected to join the student body and about 6 places are left for very needy situations where the applicant might not have found a chance to apply but is still merited.
+Each year, approximately 20,000 applications are received; only 250 are selected to join the student body, and about six places are reserved for very needy situations where the applicant might not have had the opportunity to apply but is still meritorious.

-Candidates are judged according to need and parental income and their performance in the national KCPE examinations.
+Candidates are judged according to need and parental income, and their performance in the national KCPE examinations.
 Selection is solely on merit.